5 Most Common Questions We are Hearing from Irish Employers in relation to the Temporary Wage Subsidy Scheme

 1. Does my business qualify for the scheme?

 In operating the scheme, Revenue’s priority is to ensure that all employers experiencing significant negative economic disruption from COVID-19 can register for and start to receive payment as quickly as possible.
+Government supports for COVID-19 impacted businesses and you should make sure that your business meets the criteria for that.

 Per revenue guidance, eligibility for the Scheme will initially be determined largely on the basis of self-assessment and declaration by the employer concerned.